+Researchers have discovered that, to some extent, humans have an innate sense of numbers.
+In early childhood, we have kids practice rote counting up to 20, practice counting a few objects, and help them trace numerals (the symbols for numbers).
 Most neurotypical kids move through these math milestones with minimal stress.
 Some kids will have a little hurdle with number names between 10 and 20.
 Although our brains can do some number tasks naturally, arithmetic and higher math skills must be taught.
-That is often when it becomes apparent that a child is struggling with math.
+That is often when it becomes apparent that a child has math struggles with some fundamental math skills.

 So we often forge forward and introduce addition, hoping that demonstrating how addition relates to counting will help the child make sense of numbers.
 Sometimes the result is years of addition practice that still doesn’t help a child with a math disability to progress.